 Anny and Miles received a $3000 grant to produce their concept, as part of the brief for Tourism New Zealand.

 We had put together a pretty summery pitch which had been approved to shoot by the client, so when we lobbed into a snow-capped very wintery Queenstown, we had to rethink the script a bit on the fly.
 I think this approach leant to a really organic explorative feel in the imagery – we were literally driving around, shooting and thinking ‘there isn’t a bad angle in the whole South Island!”
 With just the two of us there shooting AND starring, we had to be pretty clever without shots; both of us shooting at every location and using static shots every now and then to get us both in imagery together.
 It was the most amazing experience, we both still pinch ourselves that we got to do it!

 Just book the ticket and get out there!

 I co-run a sustainable clothing label, so there are always shoots and travel on the go for that.
 And hopefully some more shoots for Genero (wink wink)!

-Big thanks to Anny for chatting to us.
-You can view more of her work here.
+Big thanks to Anny for chatting with us.

 Cover photo by T J Mccammon.